ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] List map view should show amount of favourites of a list [ ] Map view no longer allows user to toggle favourite (button works, nothing actually happens)

-[ ] Update point form does not work
+[ ] When you update a form, the info windows do not reflect new changes

 [ ] Title and description of map does not show if user is not logged in